About Fire Rescue Victoria

 • landscape fuel management including legislative requirements

-• fire ignition controls including total fire ban days, arson programs
+• fire ignition controls including total fire danger period determination, fire ban days and arson programs

 • community education, awareness and engagement to prevent and respond to bushfire and bushfire smoke